energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 Implementing seasonality with typical days
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using TDs can introduce some limitations.
-As an example, traditionally,
+For example,
-model based on TDs are not able to include inter-days or seasonal
+model based on TDs are traditionally not able to include inter-days or seasonal
 storage due to the discontinuity between the selected days.
 Thus, they
 assess only the capacity of production without accounting for storage
 capacities.
 Carbon-neutral energy system will require long term storage
-and thus, this limitation must be overcome.
+and thus, this limitation had to be overcome.
 Therefore, we implemented a
-method proposed by :cite:t:`Gabrielli2018` to rebuild a year
+method proposed by :cite:t:`Gabrielli2018` to rebuild a year by defining it
-based on the typical days by defining a sequence of .
+as a sequence of typical days.
 This allows to
-optimise the storage level of charge over the 8760h of the year.
+optimise the storage level of charge over the 8760 hours of the year.
 :cite:t:`Gabrielli2018` assigned a TD to each day of the
 year; all decision variables are optimised over the TDs, apart from the
-amount of energy stored, which is optimised over 8760h.
+amount of energy stored, which is optimised over 8760 hours.
 This methodology
-is illustrated in the follwing   :numref:`Figure %s <fig:SeasonalityImplementation>`.
+is illustrated in :numref:`Figure %s <fig:SeasonalityImplementation>`.

 .. figure:: /images/model_formulation/gabrielli.png